-In Iraq, some 1,000 DynCorp-subcontracted U.S. police act as 'International Police Liaison Officers' to aid the reorganization of Iraq's police systems on the basis of a \$750 million contract.
+27 In Iraq, some 1 000 DynCorp-subcontracted U.S. police act as 'International Police Liaison Officers' to aid the reorganization of Iraq's police systems on the basis of a \$750 million contract.
 U.S. police officials supervised by DynCorp are all U.S. citizens and operate in programs directed by the Department of State.
 They wear uniforms and carry guns provided by the U.S. government.
 As such, DynCorp-provided police officials are not to be confused with the security personnel provided by private companies such as Blackwater.
-There are currently at least 36 such private security companies with some 25,000 employees, mostly from the United States and Great Britain, as well as 16 Iraqi firms registered for security functions in Iraq, besides as many as 50 more companies thought to be operating illegally.
+There are currently at least 36 such private security companies with some 25 000 employees, mostly from the United States and Great Britain, as well as 16 Iraqi firms registered for security functions in Iraq, besides as many as 50 more companies thought to be operating illegally.
 Employees from these private security companies, which are to perform various police functions because of the void left by the absence of Iraqi police, have reportedly been involved in several dozen shootings against Iraqi civilians.
 Private company employees are immune from prosecution under a new law adopted by Iraq's interim government.
-The worst form of punishment they can receive is dismissal from their jobs.
-Deflem/Sutphin 2006
+The worst form of punishment they can receive is dismissal from their jobs (Deflem & Sutphin, 2006).

-24 ICITAP is ...Although commonly confused as a portion of the International Police, the two are separate entities.
+28 Although commonly confused as a portion of the International Police, the two are separate entities.
 Similarities between the two end at the fact that both require experienced police officers with an extensive background in certain fields of expertise.
-ICITAP is different in that it offers a holistic approach to regional stability and Rule of Law that incorporates the experience, history and influence the Department of Justice enjoys might happen that it is facing a weak government and weak state now.
-But as Zygmund Bauman says: "Too much of the state is a catastrophe, but so is too little" (Bauman 2001).
+ICITAP is different in that it offers a holistic approach to regional stability and the rule of law that incorporates the experience, history and influence the Department of Justice enjoys